informalsystems/vdd/fastsync/fastsync.md

 >  value for *TD* is in the range of apporx.
 10 sec., that is the
 >  intervall between two calls `QueryStatus()`; see below.

-**TODO:** I have put the following as a comment, because "synchronized with the blockchain" is not cleanly defined.
-Should we do that?

 > Under [FS-ALL-CORR-PEER], if *peerIDs* contains a full node that is
 > "synchronized with the blockchain", and *blockchainheight* is the height